kej715/DtCyber/NOS1.3/README.md

 [NOS 1 Installation Handbook](http://bitsavers.trailing-edge.com/pdf/cdc/cyber/nos/60435700D_NOS_Version_1_Installation_Handbook_Jul1976.pdf)
 may be specified in the section.
 Example:

 ```
 [CMRDECK]
 MID=OE.
 NAME=MOE - CYBER 173 WITH PLATO
 ```

-The following section names are recognized:

 ## Source Code Customization
-After running `install.js`, the NOS 1.3 system has the artifacts needed to facilitate customization of the system's source code.
+After running `install.js`, the NOS 1.3 system has the artifacts needed to facilitate customization of the operating system source code.
 In particular, the catalog of user `INSTALL` (UI=1) contains the following files:

 - **OPL485** : a *MODIFY* program library containing the source code of the operating system and various utility programs.
 Modsets have been pre-applied to correspond with